johantenhouten/cookie-diet/README.md

 ## Lazy engineer
 I'm actually too lazy to do the Right click - Inspect copy / paste thing.
 There is a trick that works (at least in Firefox version 130.0 on windows 11).

-Create a new bookmark, give it a nice name "cookie monster"
+Create a new bookmark in your bookmarks toolbar, give it a nice name "cookie monster"

 For the url insert the code below.
 It is the same code as above

 '''
 javascript:c=document.querySelectorAll('input[type=checkbox]');for(let i=0;i<c.length;i++){c[i].checked=false;c[i].removeAttribute("checked");};alert("Unchecked " +c.length+ " checkboxes");
 '''
-Now add the bookmark to your bookmarks toolbar.
-When the popup comes - just click the "Cookie Monster" link.

 ## Tested